 Here is how to care for your plants…

 Water – the babies gotta drink.
-They are so so so fragile, so be careful when you water them, a gentle shower will do.
+They are so so so fragile, so be careful when you water them, a gentle shower or mist will do.

 You want to keep the soil moist, not too wet or too dry.
 I usually water every other day.
 I take my seed trays off of the shelf and on a table so I can make sure I watered the whole flat (and didn’t get the wooden shelves wet).

 Thinning – if you planted more than one seed in a cell and more than one seed germinated you will have to thin your seedlings.
 Wait a couple of weeks after the seeds germinate to see which one looks better.
 Then use clippers or scissors to cut the other one, the weaker one, at the soil level.